arushimunjal/cse15l-lab-reports/cse15l-lab-report-4.md

 (cs15lsp23oi@ieng.ucsd.edu) Password: <paste password> <enter>
 ```

-> To access my log in details, I used `Control + C` and `Control V` from Lab Report 1.
+> To access my log in details, I used `Control + C` and `Control V` on Lab Report 1.
 These steps allow me to log into my remote ieng6 account.

 ![Image]()